amiabix/zisk/book/getting_started/quickstart.md

 - [Xcode](https://developer.apple.com/xcode/) (macOS only)

 > **Note:** On macOS, proof generation is not yet optimized, so some proofs may take longer to generate.

+> **Resource Requirements:** Proof generation requires 25GB+ RAM.
+If you only want to compile and test programs using the emulator, standard hardware is sufficient.
+Actual proof generation is resource-intensive.

 ### Dependencies